swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Explicit `spawn(transport)` keyword-based API

-The `spawn` word is often used in various actor runtimes
+The `spawn` word is often used in various actor runtimes, however we intend actors and distributed actors in Swift to feel as natural as any other day-to-day Swift code.

-Rather than provide the specialized `init(transport)` that every distributed actor must invoke, we could solve this using "compiler magic" (which we are usually trying to avoid), and introduce a form of `spawn` keyword.

-This goes against the current Actor proposal.
+Introducing a new keyword to specifically create objects (in some ways similar to `new` which does not exist in Swift, but does in other languages), goes against tne nature of Swift and the current Actor proposal.
 Actors do not currently need to be prefixed with any special keywords when creating them.
 I.e. a local actor is simply created by constructing it: `Greeter()` rather than `spawn Greeter()` or similar.

 In theory, we could require that a distributed actor must be spawned by `spawn(transport) Greeter()` and we would be able to hook up all internals of the distributed actor this way.
 Local actors could be spawned using `spawn Greeter()`.

-This would be fairly consistent and leaves a natural extension point for additional actor configuration in the spawn function (e.g. configuring an actor's executor at _spawn time_ could be done this way as well).
-However it is not clear if the core team would want to introduce yet another keyword for actor spawning, and specialize it this way.
+This is not something we are interested in forcing, with actors already being created using normal initializers.

 The burden of adding yet another keyword for this feature may be too high and not exactly worth it, as it only moves around where the transport/configuration passed: from their natural location in actor constructors, to special magical syntax.

 #### Global eagerly initialized transport